-Social Ecosystem Model 2.0
+Social Ecosystem Framework 2.0

 Social Ecosystem Model (SEM)